Black Christmas (1974)

 While some go away for the holiday Jessica stays behind with some of her other sorority sisters and caretakers only to be put away in the attic themselves and Jessica continues to get these obscene calls from the killer but doesn't know where they're coming from but will be in for a big shock after she finds out.

 It's real spine chilling when the phone rings in which you wonder if the killer is calling and when he does the main character Jessica Bradford answers it and let's everyone else hear on what he's saying which sounds totally gross in which you know that he is deranged by something.
+There's perfect camera shots on the sorority girls' reactions when they hear the obscene phone call listening carefully and acting quiet.
 What seems cheesy is there were never any speaker phones back then and Jessica was just holding it out so everyone can hear and can hear what he says very clearly.
 There's also some good writing with the sorority sister drunk Barb Coard being sarcastic about the new stuff he's saying along with telling him off which was quite impressive and looked fun to watch.
 There's a nice one liner by one of the characters named Clare telling her it wasn't a good idea to provoke the prank caller which is a good drawing card to the story knowing that something bad is going to happen.

 I liked a scene when a head officer and a detective are mocking Sergeant Nash on his duties which serves him right since he has an attitude problem towards people he has to deal with.
 I had to deal with idiots like him and it's nice to have him humiliated.